 Which, basically just required us to fudge a few vaginal exams when a woman was desperate for pain relief.

-I hear that in most areas doctors are allow epidurals “whenever” (within reason obviously) — but you might want to check with your as your next visit.
+I hear that in most areas doctors are allow epidurals “whenever” (within reason obviously) — but you might want to check with your provider as your next visit.

 Consider the pain RIGHT NOW